dcdpr/did-btc1/chapters/Terminology.md

   DIDs and possibly posting multiple updates) to collectively announce a set of
   ::DID Update Payloads:: in a ::Beacon Signal::.

-  There can only ever be one DID Update Payload per **did:btc1** in a Beacon Signal from an Aggregate Beacon.
+  There can only ever be one ::DID Update Payload:: per **did:btc1** in a ::Beacon Signal:: from an Aggregate Beacon.

 Beacon Type